wpswings/event-tickets-manager-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.2.7 - Released on 24 May 2024 =
+= 1.3.0 - Released on 20 August 2024 =
-* New : New event ticket template
-* New : Comaptibility with Gift cards
+* New: New Template For Event PDF Ticket.
-* Support : Compatibility with latest WP (6.5.3) and WC (8.9.1)
+* New: Compatibility with latest WP [6.6.1] and WC [9.1.4].